Skip to main content

 Instruction:

-Topics include: components that make up the social systems of one's life, the relationship between these various components, the resources needed to assist individuals in special education settings, various intervention approaches in times of crisis.
+Topics include: components that make up the social systems of life, the relationship between these various components, the resources needed to assist individuals in special education settings, and various intervention approaches in times of crisis.

 Credit recommendation: